-(n, p)-pseudo-symmetry can be viewed as being composed of p copies of a pie-slice forming 1/pth of the diagram, the $2^n - 2$ different labels of regions (ignoring the internal and external regions) must be divided up into p sets of equal size, one per pie-slice.
+Proof.
+Consider labelling each region in the diagram by a bitstring x of length n, where x_i is 1 if the region is in the interior of curve i, and 0 otherwise.
+Since a diagram with (n, p)-pseudo-symmetry can be viewed as being composed of p copies of a pie-slice forming 1/pth of the diagram, the $2^n - 2$ different labels of regions (ignoring the internal and external regions) must be divided into p sets of equal size, one per pie-slice.
 We can consider all sets but the first as being generated from the first by one or more applications of π to each region, viewed as a bitstring.

 We assume π is not circular and derive a contradiction.
-If π is not circular, it can be written as $\pi = (\pi_1 \pi_2 \cdots \pi_j)\pi'$, with 0 < j < n.
-By relabelling we can assume that $\pi = (1 \ 2 \cdots j)\pi'$.
-Since \mathcal{V} is a Venn diagram, it must contain a region corresponding to the bitstring $w = 1^{j}0^{n-j}$, which is a fixed point of the action of π .
-Thus w cannot be in any of the aforementioned sets of region labels but the final set (the p-th copy of the pie-slice), since if it were in any previous set it would map onto itself in a subsequent set and create a repeated region in \mathcal{V} .
-However, it cannot be in the final set either, since the pre-image $\pi^{-1}(w)$ is also equal to w.
+If π is not circular, it can be written as $\pi = (\pi_1 \pi_2 \cdots \pi_j) \pi'$, with 0 < j < n and π' is disjoint from $(\pi_1 \pi_2 \cdots \pi_j)$.
+By relabelling we can assume that $\pi = (1 \ 2 \cdots j) \pi'$.
+Any Venn diagram must contain a region corresponding to the bitstring $w = 1^j 0^{n-j}$, which is a fixed point of the action of π .
+However, each label in the non-final sets must have a corresponding label in the final set that they map onto via repeated applications of π .
+This implies that w is an extra element in that final set, as no other set can map onto it, contradicting the fact that the sets must have the same cardinality.

-Since curve labellings are arbitrary, for convenience we can always relabel the curves so that the permutation π is $(12 \cdots n)$.
+Since curve labellings are arbitrary, for convenience we can always relabel the curves so that the permutation π is $(1 \ 2 \cdots n)$.
 For example, the curves in Figure 2 are labelled so that the top half maps onto the bottom half by applying the permutation (1234).

-The following Lemma illustrates a major difference between pseudo-symmetry and symmetry in Venn diagrams.
+The following lemma illustrates a major difference between pseudo-symmetry and symmetry in Venn diagrams.

-Lemma 2 In a (n, p)-pseudo-symmetric Venn diagram, if p < n, then no two curves are congruent.
+Lemma 2.
+In an (n, p)-pseudo-symmetric Venn diagram, if p < n, then no two curves are congruent.

 Proof.
 Assume the diagram is (n, p)-pseudo-symmetric, with 1 .
-Consider the pieslice forming <math>1/pth of the entire diagram, which rotates p times to give the entire diagram, and the permutation $\pi = (12 \cdots n)$ as given above that is applied to the curve labels each time to obtain the next pie-slice.
+Consider the pie-slice forming <math>1/pth of the entire diagram, which rotates p times to give the entire diagram, and the permutation $\pi = (1 \ 2 \cdots n)$ as given above that is applied to the curve labels each time to obtain the next pie-slice.